echodz/echo-hud/README.md

 ✅ **Gear Indicator** - Shows current gear while in a vehicle
 ✅ **Health & Armor Bars** - Minimalistic status indicators
 ✅ **Mini-Map** - Cleanly integrated for easy navigation
-✅ **Notification Icons** - Quick-access status icons for various in-game functions
+✅ **Safezone Camera** - Safezone Camera Have Been Integrated To This Massive Hud
 ✅ **Optimized for Performance** - Ensures smooth FPS with no unnecessary resource usage

 ### Installation: